bunq-com/_bunq.com/README.md

   - [Continuous Deployment](#continuous-deployment)
   - [How to automatically deploy updates to npm](#how-to-automatically-deploy-updates-to-npm)

-## Included tools
+## Used tools

-This template contains some preconfigured development tools:
+Here's the development tools used in this repository:

 - [Typescript](https://www.typescriptlang.org/): A superset of Javascript that adds an additional layer of Typings, bringing more security and efficiency to the written code.
 - [Prettier](https://prettier.io/): Code formatting that assures consistency across all Finsweet's projects.